gsiems/go-marc21/README.md

  * Convert between MARC21 and MARCXML data.

- * Provides lookup functions for extracting information from a record leader.

  * Write "Pretty-print" text (compatible with perl MARC::Record->as_formatted() output)

 ## Things that would be nice TODO:

  * Convert MARC-8 encoding to UTF-8

- * Functions for "human-friendly" extraction of titles, authors, etc.

- * Parse control fields

  * Perform error checking on MARC records